Spring Farm Parkway

 The proposed Spring Farm Parkway would play a vital role in providing road infrastructure to the Menangle Park development area.

-The future release and rezoning of the Menangle Park Mount Gilead Priority Growth Area would ultimately provide about 18,000 homes and 4,500 jobs.
+The future release and rezoning of the Menangle Park / Mount Gilead Land Release Area (part of the Greater Macarthur Growth Area) would ultimately provide about 18,000 homes and 4,500 jobs.

 The NSW Government is funding the planning work to progress investigations on road projects in the vicinity of Menangle Park.

-The scope of the proposed Spring Farm Parkway project is split in two stages to support housing development and better connectivity for the region, including:
+The scope of the proposed Spring Farm Parkway project is split in two stages to support housing development and better connectivity for the region.

 Stage one – Menangle Park to Menangle Road

 This 2.5 kilometre eastern section of Spring Farm Parkway would connect the Menangle Park development area to the M31 Hume Motorway and Menangle Road.
 The project includes an interchange with the M31 Hume Motorway with north facing ramps and provision for future south facing ramps.
-Stage one has been identified as a fast track project under the Housing Affordability Fund (HAF) program, which would provide critical road infrastructure within the Menangle Park Mount Gilead Priority Growth Area to support housing development.
-Funding is also to be provided by developer contribution.
+Stage one has been identified as a fast track project under the Housing Affordability Fund (HAF) program, which would provide critical road infrastructure within the Menangle Park / Mount Gilead Land Release Area to support housing development.
+Funding will also be provided by developer contribution.

 Construction is expected to be completed in the early 2020’s, subject to approval and funding.